 Taste the Tahini mixture and adjust the salt and pepper.

 Add the eggplant mixture and pulse the food processor to combine gently.
 Turn out in a glass bowl and finishing mixing by hand.
 Adjust the salt and pepper to taste.
 If you would like more acid then add sumac.

 Turn out the dip onto a platter.
-Sprinkle some sumac.
+Sprinkle some sumac and smoked paprika.
 Drizzle some olive oil and garnish with a sprig of mint.

 When my husband is firing the charcoal grill, I ask him to roast the eggplant on the charcoal.
 This gives it a smokier flavor.
 The oven works fine but the charcoal grill makes it extra special.